Friedrich Völtzer: Early life

 Völtzer was born in Altona, a borough of Hamburg.
 He attended the prestigious Gymnasium Christianeum there, passed his matriculation examination and received his Abitur in 1914.
 After the outbreak of the First World War, he volunteered for service with the Imperial German Army that August and fought with the 31st (1st Thuringian) Infantry Regiment on the western front until 1917.
 He was twice seriously wounded, in November 1914 and April 1917.
-Commissioned as a Leutnant in the reserves in May 1916, he was awarded the Iron Cross 1st and 2nd class, and the Hanseatic Cross.
+Commissioned as a Leutnant in the reserves in May 1916, he was awarded the Iron Cross 1st and 2nd class, and the Hanseatic Cross of Hamburg.
 During his convalescence, Völtzer began studying philosophy, history and economics at the University of Rostock in October 1917.
 He returned to his military duties but, after the end of the war, he was discharged and continued his studies in law and political science at Rostock and the University of Hamburg.

 From 1920 to 1923, Völtzer was the syndic (representative) of the German Book Printers' Association of District X (Homburg, Lübeck, Mecklenburg & Schleswig-Holstein).
 He passed his doctorate examination in May 1924, with a dissertation on Lübeck's economic situation during the Napoleonic continental blockade.
 He then became the syndic and managing director of various employers' professional associations in Cuxhaven, then a part of the state of Hamburg.
 He was elected to the Cuxhaven city council in October 1927.
 In October 1928, however, he moved to the Free City of Lübeck when he became the syndic of its Chamber of Commerce.